top of page

 While I often get hired to work on complex businesses (B2B, tech, and healthcare), I have experience in just about every category.
 I enjoy coming up with platforms that can flex to every touchpoint and message just as much as I enjoy coming up with moonshots and "what ifs."

-When leading projects, I like to give my teams space.
-Because when I was coming up, I learned best when I was allowed to own the work and arrive at the "aha" moment on my own.
+When leading projects, I'm a big believer in autonomy.
+Because when I was coming up, I learned best when I was allowed to own the work and arrive at the "aha" moment on my own (with support from CDs, of course).
 That's how creatives grow.

 AI sucks.
 AI is awesome.

-But that doesn’t mean I don’t use AI.
-For strategy and insights, I incorporate research tools like Perplexity, ChatGPT, and OneCliq.
-I also use Generative AI (Midjourney, Runway, VEO3) to help comp up ideas and sell them in.
-BUT, in my opinion, AI should never be used to replace production for a legit brand trying to appeal to humans.
-It's just not there yet.
-It erodes consumer trust.
-And from an output standpoint, it's just too hard to control.
+So here's how I use AI.
+For strategy and insights, I incorporate research tools like Perplexity and ChatGPT.
+And social-listening tools like OneCliq.
+I also use Generative AI (Midjourney, Sora, VEO3) to help comp up ideas and sell them in.
+BUT, it stops there.
+Generative AI still has a ways to go before it becomes the go-to for end-to-end production.
+It's just not there.
+Yet.